-On the positive side, the euro is credited with facilitating people's life when travelling abroad (46 %) or comparing prices (30 %).
-On the downside, a large majority (81 %) of respondents believes that prices have increased due to the euro.
-Regular survey data, 32 which covers the ten recently acceded Member States, indicates that this belief has spilled over to the future euro-area entrants, as 73 % of respondents on average believe that the introduction of the euro will give rise to price abuses.
+On the positive side, the euro is credited with facilitating people's life when travelling abroad (by 46 % of those seeing the euro as advantageous overall) or comparing prices (30 %).
+On the downside, a large majority (81 %) of those respondents seeing the euro as disadvantageous overall quote price increases as being one of the main drawbacks.
+In fact, 93 % of all respondents in the euro area believe that the euro has added to the increase of prices.
+Regular survey data,32 which covers the ten recently acceded Member States, indicates that this belief has spilled over to the future euro-area entrants, as 73 % of respondents on average believe that the introduction of the euro will give rise to price abuses.
 More generally, only 28 % of the population on average believe that the future introduction of the euro in their country will be conducive to price stability while 45 % believe that the euro will lead to higher inflation.